Upsilon Andromedae c: Host star

+The star's apparent magnitude, or how bright it appears from Earth's perspective, is 4.09.
+Therefore, Upsilon Andromedae can be seen with the naked eye.

 Orbit and mass

 Like the majority of long-period extrasolar planets, the orbit of Upsilon Andromedae c is eccentric, more so than any of the major planets in the Solar System (including Pluto).
 If placed in the Solar System, Upsilon Andromedae c would lie between the orbits of Earth and Venus.

 The high orbital eccentricity may be the result of gravitational perturbations from the planet Upsilon Andromedae d.
 Simulations suggest that the orbit of Upsilon Andromedae c returns to its original circular state roughly once every 9,000 years.

 One proposal is that interactions between Upsilon Andromedae d and a (now lost) outer planet moved Upsilon Andromedae d into an orbit closer to the star, where it gradually caused the orbit of Upsilon Andromedae c to become eccentric.
 If so, the rogue planet would have had to eject immediately.

 A limitation of the radial velocity method used to detect Upsilon Andromedae c is that the orbital inclination is unknown, and only a lower limit on the planet's mass can be obtained.
-However, by combining radial velocity measurements from ground-based telescopes with astrometric data from the Hubble Space Telescope, astronomers have determined the orbital inclination as well as the actual mass of Upsilon Andromedae c, which is about 13.98 times the mass of Jupiter.
+Because the planet's orbit is inclined by only about 8 degrees from the celestial sphere, the radial velocity signal is comparatively weak, and c was consequently thought at first to have a mass closer to only 2 Jupiter masses.
+However, subsequently astrometry was used to ascertain the planet's true mass; by combining radial velocity measurements from ground-based telescopes with astrometric data from the Hubble Space Telescope, astronomers have determined the orbital inclination as well as the actual mass of Upsilon Andromedae c, which is about 13.98 times the mass of Jupiter.
 The mutual inclination between c and d is 29.9 degrees.

 Characteristics

 Given the planet's high mass, it is likely that Upsilon Andromedae c is a gas giant with no solid surface.
 Since the planet has only been detected indirectly through observations of its star, properties such as its radius, composition, and temperature are unknown.

 Since its actual mass is approximately 14 times that of Jupiter, and its star's metallicity is similar to that of the Sun, Upsilon Andromedae c may actually be a small brown dwarf, but this may not be the case.
+Deuterium burning, which by some criteria defines brown dwarf status, can occur in bodies larger than about 13 Jupiter masses, and it may or may not be occurring in planet c.